Geckogretel/IGAMon-Dog/README.md

 # IGAMon-Dog
-Repository for the underlying R-code to analyse data from the IGAMon-Dog Project.
+Repository for the underlying data and R-code to analyse data from the IGAMon-Dog Project.
 These data support the publication:
 Annegret Grimm-Seyfarth, Wiebke Harms, Veronika Paulina Koch, Nora Haack, Alexander Harpke, Katja Krauss, Anne Berger.
 Opportunities and challenges in training volunteer wildlife detection dog-handler teams for invasive plant monitoring.
 Plos ONE.